proxmox/proxmox-backup/docs/administration-guide.rst

       ``/etc/proxmox-backup/shadow.json``.

 After installation, there is a single user ``root@pam``, which corresponds to the Unix superuser.
+User configuration information is stored in the file ``/etc/proxmox-backup/user.cfg``.
 You can use the ``proxmox-backup-manager`` command line tool to list or manipulate
 users: